zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/deploying-finetuned-models.md

 ## Architectures for Real-Time Customer Engagement

-Ensuring your system can engage with customers in real-time requires careful architectural consideration.
+Ensuring your system can engage with customers in real-time, for example, requires careful architectural consideration.
 One effective approach is to deploy your model across multiple instances behind a load balancer, using auto-scaling to dynamically adjust the number of instances based on incoming traffic.
 This setup